 Brown-bagging it during the work week is a great way to save time and money.
 It can also help you stay on track to meet your health goals—if you focus on fresh, nutrient-rich ingredients.
 Follow the guidelines below to help build meals that are both tasty and good for you.

 Tips for Packing a Healthier Lunch

-Keep an eye on your calorie counts.
-As you’re prepping the ingredients, tally up the calories and any other nutritional information your health care professional has asked you to track.
+Keep an eye on your calorie count.
+As you’re prepping the ingredients, tally up the calories and any other nutritional information your doctor has asked you to track.
 That way you don’t have to stop work to do math.

 Need more lunch options?
-Browse our recipe base by clicking here.
+Explore our fresh recipes.